KlausSchaefers/figma-low-code/README.md

  * Make sure the design is registered before the App is mounted */ async function init () {
-  // for live debuging use Figma.createQUXDesignSystem(<quxSharekey>)
+  // for live debuging use Luisa.createQUXDesignSystem(<quxSharekey>)
-  await VueLowCode.createQUXDesignSystem(quxDesign)
+  await Luisa.createQUXDesignSystem(quxDesign)

   new Vue({
     router,